Interview with blind man who sued blind woman for lèse majestéSubmitted by editor1 on Wed, 10/01/2018 - 11:25

 Last week, a court in Yala sentenced Nurhayati Masoh, a 23-year-old blind Muslim woman, to one year and six months in prison for royal defamation.
 She was accused of royal libel for sharing an article by Giles Ji Ungpakorn, an academic and political activist who fled from Thailand to the UK in 2009 after he was charged with lèse majesté.
 She posted the article to her Facebook account through an application for blind people after the death of the late King Bhumibol -- as she thought to defame the late king did not constitute lèse majesté.

 The person who filed the complaint with the police is also blind.
-His name is Phiphatanachai Sakawi President of the Thailand Association of the Blind (TAB).
+His name is Phiphatanachai Sakawi President of the Blind Society Association of Thailand.
 He not only filed the complaint but persistently pressured the authorities to pursue the case, as he confirms.

 Phiphatanachai Sakawi from his own Facebook page